yuejiaointel/scikit-learn-intelex/doc/sources/array_api.rst

 =================
 The `Array API <https://data-apis.org/array-api/latest/>`_ specification defines a standard API for all array manipulation libraries with a NumPy-like API.
-Intel(R) Extension for Scikit-Learn doesn't require `array-api-compat <https://github.com/data-apis/array-api-compat>`__ to be installed for functional support of the array API standard.
+Extension for Scikit-learn doesn't require `array-api-compat <https://github.com/data-apis/array-api-compat>`__ to be installed for functional support of the array API standard.
 In the current implementation, the functional support of array api follows the functional